In This Article

 When you sign up with Livspace, we include the cost of your interior designer (and quote it separately) with your price estimate.
 This gives you complete clarity on how much you are paying for their services.
 So when you meet your interior designer for the first time, make sure you ask these essential questions.

-Certain specific design features tend to shoot up the cost of renovation for homes.
+Certain specific design features tend to shoot up the renovation cost for homes.
 This is because the price of these elements is substantially higher than other alternatives within their category.
-Here’s a comprehensive list of features that can be considered ‘splurges’ when renovating your home.
+Here’s a comprehensive list of features that can be considered ‘splurges’ during renovation.

 Any tiling that is not the usual vitrified tiles costs more.
-So if you want to opt for novelty with marble, granite or mosaic tiles for flooring, expect a substantial rise in the renovation cost Singapore.
-Similarly, you want to use tiles of larger dimensions (more than 2 x 2 inches) for a seamless look, the compensation is higher.
+So if you want to opt for marble, granite or mosaic tiles for your walls or floors, expect a substantial rise in the renovation cost in Singapore.
+Similarly, if you want to use tiles of larger dimensions (more than 2 x 2 inches) for a more seamless look, then the compensation is higher.

 Detailed false ceilings tend to cost quite a bit when compared to normal ceilings.
 If you want features like rounded details, L-box or U-box shapes or cove lighting for your ceiling, expect the final price to shoot up.

-Platform beds are extremely popular in Singapore, especially for compact bedrooms.
-This kind of bed does away with the necessity of having a wardrobe in the bedroom.
+Platform beds are popular in Singapore, especially for compact bedrooms.
+This kind of raised bed offers additional storage options in the bedroom without taking up too much additional space.
 However, the carpentry charges for this type of integrated and multi-functional furniture is higher than usual.

-Open shelves and niches (mostly with profile lighting) are an expensive design feature to have in your home.
-Moreover, installing partitions too tends to raise the final cost of renovations to a large extent.
+Open shelves and niches (sometimes with profile lighting) can quickly add up to become an expensive design feature in your home.
+Moreover, installing partitions too tends to raise the final renovation cost in Singapore homes.

-Rounded furniture or furniture has oblique/unusual shapes (like hexagonal, abstract etc.) costs more than furniture in common forms.
+Customising your furniture is a great way to make your home stand out, but they will bring up the overall price of your renovations.
+Rounded furniture or furniture that has oblique/unusual shapes (like hexagonal, abstract etc.) costs more than furniture in common forms.
 The prior has more novelty and stands out as a statement.
 If that is your intention, the extra cost is a matter of choice.

-Now that you know how much you are going to be spending on your home renovation, are you worried about how to fund your home renovation?
+Now that you know how much you are going to be spending on your home renovation, it’s time to think about your finances.
 Are you planning to take a renovation loan or can you manage without it?
 We have a solution for all the worried homeowners—UOB Personal Loan, which can help you overcome cash flow shortfalls for various purposes, including home renovation.

 While a renovation loan is a loan facility that can be availed solely for the purpose of refreshing or renovating one’s home, a personal loan allows more flexibility.
 The sanctioned fund under a personal loan can be used at the user’s discretion, including renovation of their home.